-Doesn’t my Body Produce Enough Melatonin?
+Doesn’t My Body Produce Enough Melatonin?

-Why Is Having Less Melatonin a Bad Thing?
+Why Is Having Less Melatonin A Bad Thing?

 Believe it or not, the International Agency for Research on Cancer (IRAC) classified shift work as a probable human carcinogen in 2007.
 There have been numerous studies showing a link between night shift work and an increased incidence of breast cancer.
-For instance, a study done in the Netherlands found that by working half a year at night, a person’s risk of breast cancer increased 150%.3 A major study found that nurses who worked night shifts at least 3 times a month for 15 years or more had a 35% increased risk of colorectal cancer.3 If you’re still unconvinced, a study conducted in 147 communities in Israel found that women who lived in neighborhoods where it was bright enough to read a book outside at midnight had a 73% higher risk of developing breast cancer than women living in areas without outdoor lighting.2
+For instance, a study done in the Netherlands found that by working half a year at night, a person’s risk of breast cancer increased 150%.
+A major study found that nurses who worked night shifts at least 3 times a month for 15 years or more had a 35% increased risk of colorectal cancer.
+If you’re still unconvinced, a study conducted in 147 communities in Israel found that women who lived in neighborhoods where it was bright enough to read a book outside at midnight had a 73% higher risk of developing breast cancer than women living in areas without outdoor lighting.

-What Can I do to Limit my Chances of Getting Cancer Because of Light at Night?
+What Can I Do To Limit My Chances Of Getting Cancer Because of Light At Night?

 The good news is that there are easy and inexpensive ways to limit the amount of light you are exposed to at night.
 For starters, if you have electronic appliances in your bedroom that produce light (like a clock radio or cable box), pick those that have red lights as opposed to green or blue lights.
-Wal-mart, Target, Best Buy, and many other stores all carry alarm clocks and radios that display the time in red numbers.
+Walmart, Target, Best Buy, and many other stores all carry alarm clocks and radios that display the time in red numbers.
 These brands are not more expensive than their blue numbered counter-parts.
-Studies show that red lights don’t cause as much of a decrease in the amount of melatonin produced by your body.4 Also, if you have a television or computer in your bedroom, turn it off before you go to sleep.
+Studies show that red lights don’t cause as much of a decrease in the amount of melatonin produced by your body.
+Also, if you have a television or computer in your bedroom, turn it off before you go to sleep.

 Also, since melatonin production is highest between the hours of 3:00 am and 5:00 am, make sure you’re in bed and asleep by 3:00 a.m., and if at all possible, sleep until at least 5:00 am.
 While you probably will not be able to petition your community to get the street light in front of your house turned off, you can buy blackout shades to block the light.
 Most department stores sell blackout shades, and they are relatively inexpensive.
 If you don’t want to invest a penny more in “window treatments,” consider using a sleep mask.
-Airlines sometimes give them away in travel kits, but you can also treat yourself to nice one.
-Besides lowering your risk of getting certain cancers, sleep masks can lower your stress and help you fall asleep faster.
-Now that’s a “three-for”!
+Airlines sometimes give them away in travel kits, but you can also treat yourself to a nice one that is sold online or in a department store.
+Besides lowering the risk of getting certain cancers, sleep masks can also lower your stress and help you fall asleep faster.
+Now that’s a “three-for!”

-1. Navara J, Nelson R. The Dark Side Of Light At Night: Physiological, Epidemiological, and ecological consequences.
+- Navara J, Nelson R. The Dark Side Of Light At Night: Physiological, Epidemiological, and ecological consequences.
 Journal of Pineal Research.
-2007, (43).
+2007, (43)

-2. Chepesiuk R. Missing the Dark: Health Effects of Light Pollution.
+- Chepesiuk R. Missing the Dark: Health Effects of Light Pollution.
 Environmental Health Perspectives.
-2009, (117).
+2009, (117)

-3. Pauley S. Lighting For The Human Circadian Clock: Recent Research Indicated That Lighting Has Become A Public Health Issue.
+- Pauley S. Lighting For The Human Circadian Clock: Recent Research Indicated That Lighting Has Become A Public Health Issue.
 Medical Hypotheses.
-2003.
+2003

 - Reiter R. Circadian Disruption and Cancer: Making the Connection.
 The New York Academy of Sciences.
-2009.
+2009